Qualcomm wouldn't release modems as often without Apple's business

-If Qualcomm didn't have to release standalone modems for Apple, it wouldn't invest the time and money to update them every year, the company's chief technology officer said.
+If Qualcomm didn't have to release standalone modems for Apple, it wouldn't invest the time and money to update them every year, the company's chief technology officer said Friday.

-James Thompson, testifying on behalf of Qualcomm on Friday, said that it costs Qualcomm about $250 million a year to tweak its modems for Apple.
+James Thompson, testifying on behalf of Qualcomm, said it costs Qualcomm about $250 million a year to tweak its modems for Apple.

 "Apple requires we come out with a new one every year," Thompson said.
 "But if you look at our other customers that use those products, for example data card businesses, they don't even want us to do a new design every year."